DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ### Find out if you're eligible for a salary

-Salaried courses are sometimes available for specific candidates.
+Salaried courses are sometimes available for specific candidates, such as if you're working as an unqualified teacher.
 These include School Direct (salaried) courses and postgraduate teaching apprenticeships.

 These are in high demand and very competitive.
 Places fill up quickly.

 You should check your eligibility with the teacher training provider before you apply.
-People who are already working as unqualified teachers are usually eligible.

 You could also consider [Teach First](https://www.teachfirst.org.uk/) to earn a salary while you train.